jbcodeforce/shift_left_utils/docs/command.md

 ### `table explain`

-Get the Flink execution plan explanations for a given table.
+Get the Flink execution plan explanations for a given table or a group of table using the product name.

 **Usage**: